Choosing a Linux Distro: Mobile Edition

 Choosing a Linux Distro: Community-Based or Corporate-Backed?

-When choosing what Linux Distribution to use, a key factor can be who it is developing the distro and for what purpose.
-Basically, this boils down to community-based distributions such as Arch Linux and Debian and corporate-backed distributions such as Ubuntu.
+When choosing what Linux Distribution to use, a key factor can be who is developing the distro and for what purpose.
+Basically, this boils down to community-based distributions such as Arch Linux and Debian and corporate-backed distributions such as Ubuntu or Fedora.
 There are some key differences between the two types that I will discuss here which may impact which type of distro you choose.

 Read More